sigma0-dev/zkbitcoin/docs/zkapp.md

 A statefull zkapp can be deployed with a transaction to `0xzkBitcoin` that contains two data field:

 1. The digest of a verifier key.
-2. $N$ field elements that represent the initial state of the zkapp.
-If there's 0, the zkapp is treated as a stateless zkapp!
+2. 1 field element that represent the initial state of the zkapp.
+(If there's none the zkapp is treated as a stateless zkapp.)

+> Note: we are limited to 1 field element as Bitcoin nodes don't forward transactions with more than one `OP_RETURN` output.
+An `OP_RETURN` seems to be limited to pushing 80 bytes of data, as such we are quite limited here.

 In more detail, the transaction should look like this: